 Those inconveniences are piling up for some neighbors.

-Over the past year, Pennsylvania state regulators have called the local gas driller, WPX Energy Inc. (WPX), in to test water sources in town and vent four wells that had dangerous levels of methane.
+Over the past year, Pennsylvania state regulators have called the local gas driller, WPX Energy Inc. (WPX:US), in to test water sources in town and vent four wells that had dangerous levels of methane.
 The state forced the local deli, Heavenly Angels, to post a sign saying its water contained arsenic, and issued a series of violation notices against WPX for its drilling work.
 Among those violations was one for “failure to properly cement intermediate casing” in a well on the DePue property, according to a state report.

 State regulators also have begun an investigation of whether the gas company is to blame for residents’ water woes, according to Colleen Connolly, a spokeswoman for the Pennsylvania Department of Environmental Protection.